Robert-van-Engelen/Forth500/manual.md

 ### Fixed point arithmetic

-Fixed point offers an alternative to floating point if the exponential range of values manipulated can be fixed to a few digits after the decimal point.
+Fixed point offers an alternative to floating point if the range of values manipulated can be fixed to a few digits after the decimal point.
+Scaling of values must be applied when appropriate.

-A classic example is pi to compute the circumference of a circle using a rational approximation of pi and a fixed point radius with a 2 digit fraction:
+A classic example is pi to compute the circumference of a circle using a rational approximation of pi and a fixed point radius with a 2 digit fraction.

     : pi* 355 113 M*/ ; ↲
     12.00 2VALUE radius ↲
     radius 2.
 D* pi* D. ↲
+    7539 OK[0]

+This computes 12*2*pi=75.39.
 Note that the placement of `.` in `12.00` has no meaning at all, it is just suggestive of a decimal value with a 2 digit fraction.

 Multiplying the fixed point value `radius` by the double integer `2.` does not require scaling of the result.
-Addition and subtraction with `D+` and `D-` does not require scaling either.
+Addition and subtraction with `D+` and `D-` do not require scaling either.
 However, multiplying and dividing two fixed point numbers requires scaling the result, for example with a new word:

-    : *.00 D* 100 SM/REM 2NIP ; ↲
+    : *.00 D* 100.
+D/ ; ↲
     radius radius *.00 pi* D. ↲
+    45238 OK[0]

 There is a slight risk of overflowing the intermediate product when the multiplicants are large.
 If this is a potential hazard then note that this can be avoided by scaling the multiplicants instead of the result:

-    : 10/ 10 SM/REM 2NIP ; ↲
+    : 10./ 10.
+D/ ; ↲
-    : *.00 10/ 2SWAP 10/ D* ; ↲
+    : *.00 10./ 2SWAP 10./ D* ; ↲

 Likewise, fixed point division requires scaling.
 One way to do this is by scaling the divisor down by 10 and the dividend up by 10 before dividing:

-    : /.00 10/ 2SWAP 10.
+    : /.00 10./ 2SWAP 10.
 D* 2SWAP D/ ;

 ### Floating point arithmetic